 ROSS DUNLAP - CHIEF EXECUTIVE OFFICER

 Ross is the CEO and a co-founder of Ceres Nanosciences.
 In the role of CEO, Ross is responsible for strategic planning, technology development and product commercialization; financial management and capital fundraising; and business development and industry partnerships.
-Ross has led Ceres since its inception during which time he has raised over $15MM in equity and grant funding, overseen the build out of a highly effective and efficient business infrastructure and team, and established multiple high-profile partnerships with industry and academic leaders.
+Ross has led Ceres since its inception during which time he has raised over $20M in equity and grant funding, overseen the build out of a highly effective and efficient business infrastructure and team, and established multiple high-profile partnerships with industry and academic leaders.

-Ross has 22 years of experience working in operational and strategic business development.
+Ross has 24 years of experience working in operational and strategic business development.
 He began his career with Arthur Andersen's Business Consulting practice, working with start-up technology companies to establish and grow critical business operations and deliver services and technologies to new markets.
-Following this, Ross spent five years with Washington Consulting, which he helped start up and rapidly grow into a successful business that was acquired by Alion Science and Technology in 2006.
+Following this, Ross spent five years with Washington Consulting, which he helped start up and grow rapidly into a successful business that was acquired by Alion Science and Technology in 2006.

 Ross is active in the business and life sciences community in Virginia.
 He is on the board and executive committee of the Virginia Biotechnology Association, and serves as an adviser to Prince William County’s economic development office and is a member of the county’s Life Sciences Leadership Group.
 Ross also serves on the board of the George Mason Research Foundation and on George Mason's College of Science Advisory Board.